evaZQR/M-Agent/README.md

 # M-Agent
 This this a chat robot with memory throughout the right rag!!
+This project is trying to build an Agent that brings out its best ability to memory and use it to communicate with users.

+# Log
+2024-08-06:

 # install
 Firstly, you need to install the necessary packages